 For example, if a brewer owns a chain of pubs then it is more difficult for new brewers to enter the market as there are fewer pubs to sell their beer to.

-Since Adam Smith the general view of monopolies is that they tend to act against the public’s interest, and generate more costs than benefits.
+Following Adam Smith, the general view of monopolies is that they tend to seek out ways to increase their profits at the expense of consumers, and, in so doing, generate more costs to society than benefits.

 Clearly, consumers have less choice if supply is controlled by a monopolist – for example, the Post Office used to be monopoly supplier of letter collection and delivery services across the UK and consumers had no alternative letter collection and delivery service.

 Monopolies can exploit their position and charge high prices, because consumers have no alternative.
 This is especially problematic if the product is a basic necessity, like water.